What is (good) web design?

 Early web design

-Web design encompasses what a visitor sees and interacts with on a website.
-Back in the early 2000s, major elements of a website included the navigation bar with tabs to sub-pages, headings of pages and a logo.
+Back in the early 2000s, major elements of a website included the navigation bar with tabs to sub-pages, headings of pages, and a logo.
 The start page was often named as the front page to show the visitor they had landed on the main page.
-Early web design was table based, descriptive and text focused.
-It represents the “read only web” known as Web 1.0.
+Early web design was table-based, descriptive, and text-focused.
+It represents the “read-only web” known as Web 1.0.

-For the last 14 years we still amongst Web 3.0 and Web 4.0 are using the Web 2.0 ; concentrating on watching, reading, and writing.
+For the last 14 years we have mostly been using Web 2.0; concentrating on watching, reading, and writing.

 Web 3.0 takes it a step further, allowing execution.
-This means a visitor can engage with a website like a program or application.
-Right now, the web is shifting to a symbiotic web (W 4.0) that allows customized self-learning interaction of the user with websites, apps, and platforms.
-Along with Web 2.0, and the growing usage of mobile devices, came responsive web design.
+This means visitors can engage with a website like a program or application.
+Right now, the web is shifting to a symbiotic web (Web 4.0) that allows customized self-learning interaction of the user with websites, apps, and platforms.
+As internet usage shifted from computers to mobile devices, responsive web design also became an important factor in the visitor experience.

 Styles

-The style of a website is fundamental, it delivers the framework of a website.
-It describes how elements of a website are positioned relative to each other.
+The style of a website is fundamental as it delivers the framework of a website.
+This website design principle describes how elements of a website are positioned relative to each other.
 The most important ingredients that make up the style are:

 - navigation bar